- This event has passed.

 – Post treatment of fabric

 You will be introduced to the locally available ingredients that can be used for dyeing at the workshop.
-We will be making samples using two ingredients Manjista and Katachu.
-Also you will get to carry Annato seeds and Palash flowers to try at home.
+We will be making samples using two ingredients Manjistha and Katachu.
+Also you will get to carry Annatto seeds and Palash flowers to try at home.